In 2018, as the New Year approached, I decided to dare to dream and wrote a blog post, Let’s Go Fly A Kite.

-I feel like I’ve been given a new beginning, despite my progressive disease and one year on post our move, I have no regrets.
+I feel like I’ve been given a new beginning, despite my progressive disease and two years post our move, I have no regrets.

 Over the past few years to just go about my days at my own pace has been such a blessing.
 I’ve enjoyed sunrises, sunsets and all the hours in between.

-I know that sounds kind of sad, but believe it or not I wasn’t a nerd and was apparently part of the “cool” group at high school, or so we thought!
+I know this sounds kind of sad, but believe it or not I wasn’t a nerd and was apparently part of the “cool” group at high school, or so we thought!

 Dreams Become Realities

 My dream of writing began to take shape as my blog became more established.
 Writing opportunities presented and I became an ongoing contributor at The Mighty.

 I joined the Chronic Illness Bloggers Network and have been inspired by other bloggers all writing to educate readers about specific diseases, and share ways to live the best life possible with their health issues.